Events

 assert_eq!(client.increment(), 1);

-The example asserts that the events were published.
+The example asserts that the event was published.

 assert_eq!(